-The proponent would like to provide opportunity for False Pass residents, who have limited or no access to harvest caribou from the Southern Alaska Peninsula Herd (SAPCH), to harvest local caribou from the Unimak Caribou Herd (UCH).
-Unimak Island has been closed to caribou hunting since 2009 due low population numbers.
-The Council states that the UCH could sustain a small hunt of up to 10 bull caribou without impacting the current positive growth trend.
-The quotas, based on health and status of the UCH, would be determined by the Izembek National Wildlife Refuge Manager in consultation with the Alaska Department of Fish and Game (ADF&G).
+The proponent would like to provide opportunity for False Pass residents, who have limited or no access to harvest caribou from the Southern Alaska Peninsula Caribou Herd (SAPCH), to harvest caribou from the Unimak Caribou Herd (UCH).
+In 2018, Unimak Island was opened to caribou hunting for residents of False Pass by Federal Temporary Special Action for the first time since 2009.